-James Paxton exits early in first start since returning to Mariners with elbow discomfort
+James Paxton exits early with elbow discomfort in first start since returning to Mariners

 The reason for the anomaly became evident when Paxton pushed his hip area, wandered off to the first base side of the mound and leaned over with his left hand and glove on his knees in obvious discomfort.

-Replays showed Paxton grimacing in pain on the pitch as he let it and also showed that he was bothered by something on the previous pitches before.
+Replays showed Paxton grimacing in pain on the pitch as he let it go and also showed that he was bothered by something on the previous pitches.

 Manager Scott Servais and Kyle Torgerson, the Mariners head athletic trainer, immediately went to the mound to check on Paxton.
 After a very brief conversation, Paxton walked off the mound with Torgerson with the crowd offering sympathetic applause.